spatial-computing/Mint-Map-Automated-Script/README.md

 	- with hotspot geojson object
 	- with a series data loading
 	- time slide desc data
+- Hotspot data generating
+	- Geojson object
+	- store data into Postgresql for each file
+	- when generate json file merge them into one geojson object
 - Consistence
 	- filename
 	- only use Json file instead of `metadata.json`